AttorneyOnline/docs/docs/authoring/characters.md

 This reduces the cognitive load on the player, as all they have to do is drag and drop the contents of the zip file into their AO folder.

 ###  Additional Custom Objections
-In order to have more than 1 custom objection and allow the player to use them by right clicking the custom button, you need to create a folder named "custom_objections".
-The character folder should look like this:
+You can more than 1 custom objections enabling the player to use them by right clicking the custom button.
+In order to do this, you need to create a folder named "custom_objections" with the final character folder looking like this:
 ```
 characters/
   MyCharacter1/